tektutor/jenkins-sep-2021/Day2/README.md

 java -jar ./jenkins.war
 ```
 The above command will interactively start jenkins CI server, hence we may have to use different Terminal tabs.

+Once you see, Jenkins is fully up and running, you may access Jenkins web page from your web browser at http://localhost:8080